 or +61 2 6201 5057

 Who should attend

-This one-day course is specifically designed for local government planners, development asessors and stormwater engineers responsible for the design of council assets.
+This course is specifically designed for local government planners, development asessors and stormwater engineers responsible for the design of council assets.

 Why you should attend